mary-pascual/mary-pascual.github.io/essays/how-to-be-perfect.md

     <a class="item">WORK HERE!</a>
   </div>
 ```

-Well, that sounds pretty straight forward compared to the type of programs done before.
-So what could possibly be the downfall?
-The downfall is that it's difficult to copy a website exactly as I have learned through the Breakout Waikiki website (and later in the [Murphy's Bar and Grill website](http://murphyshawaii.com/).
-For the Breakout Waikiki website, I almost quit trying to recreate the website because I could not match the font style.
-No matter how long I search and no matter how many different styles I tried, I could not recreate the font.
-If you're like me and need to have everything be exactly alike (especially when it's close to being alike!), then let me give you some personal advice from one type A to another: let it go.
+For the longest time, I was on cloud nine thanks to Semantic UI to the point where I worshipped it.
+Then, reality struck.
+Though I succeeded in tricking people to think my website was the real website, it's difficult to copy a website exactly.
+When I first started the Breakout Waikiki website, I almost quit because I could not match the font style and correctly size the background and logo.
+Frantically, I played around with every different font I could find and with every different size I could come up with, but it was never an exact replica.

 ## Is Semantic UI the Only Way?